📣 📣 📣

 2. Manually add an ALIAS record.

-From your domain list, click on the Services button.
+1. From the domain list, click on the domain name you want to update.

 Adding an ALIAS record